maxperutzlabs-ms/SiteToProteinNormalization_in_MultiplexProteomics/README.md

 ## Data Input [MS3-quantified Poteins]

-- A modified PSM table **modified_PSM.txt**, the result table of [interference modeling](https://github.com/moritzmadern/InterferenceModeling_in_MultiplexProteomics) containing PSM level data of PTM-enriched measurements.
+- A modified PSM table **modified_PSM.txt**, which is the final output of [interference modeling](https://github.com/moritzmadern/InterferenceModeling_in_MultiplexProteomics) containing PSM level data of PTM-enriched measurements.
 By extension, the necessary input for the interference modeling workflow is required (e.g. Thermo raw files, MaxQuant's **msms.txt**, and more).

 - A MaxQuant site table, e.g. **Acetyl (K)Sites.txt**.